Can you imagine a life without bacon? Thanks to some plant-based alternatives, you don’t have to!

 Does Vegan Bacon Taste Like Bacon??

-Usually made from tempeh or seitan, fake bacon managed to approximate the texture of the real thing pretty accurately, the taste is fantastic and it even has a distinct smell which is likely to turn the heads of even the most stubborn non-vegan in your life.
+Yes!
+Usually made from tempeh or seitan, plant bacon manages to approximate the texture of the real thing pretty accurately, the taste is fantastic and it even has a distinct smell which is likely to turn the heads of even the most stubborn non-vegan in your life.

-We suggest that, to find the bacon you like the most, it is worth shopping around to find your favourite.
-If you don’t particularly like American-style maple-flavoured bacon, we don’t think you’d enjoy the vegan equivalent either; if you do, then why not try Tofurky’s version?
-If you prefer British-style rashers, then V-Bites might be your favourite.
+It is worth shopping around to find your favourite.
+If you don’t particularly like American-style maple-flavoured meat bacon, we don’t think you’d enjoy the vegan equivalent either; if you do, then why not try Tofurky’s version?
+For fans of British-style rashers, V-Bites might be your favourite.